tomtzook/Castle/README.md

 ### Thread-Safety Annotations

-__Castle__ uses source-annotations to designate the thread-safety of different classes, in the intention of informing users whether or not a class can be safetly used in multi-threaded environment.
+__Castle__ uses source-annotations to designate the thread-safety of different classes, with the intention of informing users whether a class can be safely used in a multi-threaded environment.

 There are several annotations:
 - `@NotThreadSafe`: indicates that the class cannot be safely used in